srihariph/cdk-serverless-pipeline/README.md

 6. Do an `npm install` to install Node Dependencies and Build the typescript code using `npm run build`
 7. Deploy the pipeline stack `npm run cdk deploy ServerlessPipelineStack`.
 After the deployment finishes, you should have a three-stage CodePipeline project in your AWS account.

 **Deploying the changes**
-Try making a change, such as to your microservice-stack.ts AWS CDK code or to your Lambda function code, and push it to the repository.
+Try making a change, such as to your lambda-stack.ts AWS CDK code or to your Lambda function code, and push it to the repository.
 The pipeline should pick up your change, build it, and deploy it automatically, without any human intervention.

+(cdk_serverless_cf.png)

 ## Useful npm and cdk commands